SOCIAL INITIATIVES

 Background

-Anomalies of the spine and the spinal cord are often collectively termed spinal dysraphisms.
-The true incidence of spinal dysraphism is still unclear and is probably underestimated.
+Anomalies of the spine and spinal cord are collectively termed spinal dysraphisms.
+The true incidence is still unclear and probably underestimated.
 Spinal dysraphism can be classified as closed or open, depending on whether the overlying skin is intact or deficient.
-The open forms require urgent surgery as soon as they are born and any delay can lead to death or poor outcome and severe disability.
+Open forms require urgent surgery as soon as babies are born, and any delay can lead to death or poor outcomes with severe disability.

-On 21st June 2019, Chennai, India: ‘Project Thalirgal’ lead by Dr G Balamurali of Kauvery Hospital in association with Rotary Club of Madras North and Government of Tamil Nadu was announced to provide corrective surgeries for treating congenital abnormalities in babies in the Spine and Brain, free of cost.
+On 21st June 2019 in Chennai, India, ‘Project Thalirgal’ led by Dr. G Balamurali of Kauvery Hospital, in association with Rotary Club of Madras North and Government of Tamil Nadu, was announced to provide corrective surgeries for treating congenital abnormalities in babies’ spine and brain, free of cost.

-Providing an opportunity for the low socio-economic group to treat babies who are born with severe congenital problems and to bring in a change in the social and economical development of the community, Project Thalirgal was conceptualized to help these babies to undergo treatment at zero cost.
+Providing opportunities for low socio-economic groups to treat babies born with severe congenital problems brings change in social and economic development of the community.
+Project Thalirgal helps these babies undergo treatment at zero cost.

-These new born babies and children are given a better outcome by early surgery and better post-operative care if they are shifted early to Kauvery Hospital.
-Kauvery hospital as a part of its social responsibility has been operating on the new born babies from various centres having birth problems (spinal cord congenital problems or tumours).
+Newborn babies and children are given better outcomes through early surgery and better post-operative care when shifted early to Kauvery Hospital.
+As part of its social responsibility, Kauvery Hospital has been operating on newborn babies from various centers with birth problems (spinal cord congenital problems or tumors).

 Brachial Plexus Injury - Dr G Balamurali introduction